-Buhl's giving is focused in Southwestern Pennsylvania with an emphasis on Allegheny County and, in particular, upon the City of Pittsburgh and its Northside.
+Buhl's giving has historically been focused in Southwestern Pennsylvania with an emphasis on Allegheny County and the City of Pittsburgh and most recently, a revisioned focus on the Northside.
 The Foundation looks to find opportunities that best leverage our dollars and contribute to the sustainability and vitality of the community.
-Historically, we carry out the mission, objectives and guiding principles of the Foundation by focusing on four primary areas of giving detailed below.
+The mission, objectives and guiding principles of the Foundation have traditionally been focused on the following areas of giving:

 Education – Initiatives that foster learning environments critical to building a knowledgeable and talented population.

 Education has always been a cornerstone of our giving.
 Over the course of the Foundation's existence, our educational giving has adapted to the changing needs of our community.
 Most recently, the Foundation's education giving has been directed primarily for the benefit of K-12 public schools with the goal that students graduate prepared to meet the challenges of the 21st century.
 Areas of interest have included initiatives that improve quality of instruction, advance the professional development of teachers, develop effective curriculum with a particular emphasis on science and math, integrate arts and culture into curriculum in partnership with community groups, support environments in which youth can learn, encourage community and higher education partnerships that further science, technology, engineering or math education (STEM), and promote intermediary organizations that improve school quality, governance, leadership and accountability.